r-eifler/IPEXCO-frontend/beluga_demonstrator/README.md

 For the general setup of IPEXCO please check out the main README.

-The Beluga test setup only includes a domain dependent planner for the competition JSON encoding.
+For a setup using docker images for all components (front-end, back-end, services and database) use the docker compose file in the folder `full_docker_setup` This setup only includes a domain dependent planner for the competition JSON encoding.

-## Back-End Docker
+## General Setup

-`beluga_test` contains a docker compose and two environments.
+`full_docker_setup` contains a docker compose and two environments.
 You must define the following parameters:

 `docker-compose.yml`: